 Board Meetings

 The Board of Directors will meet regularly to review and act on its responsibilities.
-All meetings of the Board of Directors shall be held in accordance with the Brown Act and in compliance with the Bylaws.
+All meetings of the Board of Directors shall be held in accordance with the Brown Act and Education Code Section 47604.1(c), and in compliance with the Bylaws.
 The Board Meeting schedule, agenda and location will be posted on the Urban Montessori website and in a place accessible by the public in accordance with the Brown Act to encourage participation by the public and in particular by parents and guardians.
 Meetings will be open to the public and include time for public comment.
 However, the Board reserves the right to meet in closed session and discuss items for which closed sessions are permitted under the Brown Act.
 Decisions made in closed session will be reported in open session at the conclusion of the closed session.
 The board meetings will be held in compliance with the Bylaws.

-The Board of Directors shall adopt a conflicts code which shall comply with the Political Reform Act, Government Code Section 87100, and applicable conflict restrictions required by the Corporations Code and any conflicts statutes or regulations that may be adopted in the future as applicable to the School.
+The Board of Directors shall adopt a conflicts code which shall comply with the Political Reform Act, Government Code Section 1090, et seq., as set forth in Education Code Section 47604.1, Government Code Section 87100, and applicable conflict restrictions required by the Corporations Code and any conflicts statutes or regulations that may be adopted in the future as applicable to the School.
 The corporation will have an approved conflict of interest policy on file at the County, and all members will file Form 700 annually.

 The Board of Directors meetings will be headed by the Chairperson of the Board, who will be elected annually by the Board of Directors.